-WWL Year Position on Open Doors World Watch List Persecution score out of 100
+WWL Year Position on Open Doors World Watch List Persecution rounded score out of 100

-2022 33 66.71
+2023 40 66

-2021 43 63.58
+2022 34 67

-2020 45 60.98
+2021 43 64

-2019 33 63.60
+2020 45 61

-2018 33 61.54
+2019 33 64

-The 3.1 point increase in WWL 2022 was caused by an increase of the violence score, which contributed more than half to the overall increase.
-While persecution has never been very violent in the country, in this reporting period, a few reports were obtained.
-The 'national' sphere of life increased most.
-Pressure remains on a comparable level in all spheres of life, reflecting in particular the continued difficulties faced by Christian converts from Buddhism or ethnic-animist religion.
+The score for Bhutan marginally decreased by 0.4 points.
+Fewer incidents of violence were reported, but this may also be due to the fact that Bhutan was almost closed for traveling at least for parts of the reporting period.
+The Church sphere of life increased most in scores, as meetings of Christians remained difficult.
+Pressure was on a comparable level in all spheres, reflecting in particular the continued difficulties faced by Christian converts from Buddhism or ethnic-animist religion.